Convenient Solution to a Common Problem

 What materials cannot be disposed of in the bins?

 Community residents are advised not to put illegal controlled substances in the bins, such as marijuana, heroin, or LSD, for example.
-For safety reasons, medical sharps and needles, compressed cylinders such as asthma inhalers, chemotherapy or radiopharmaceuticals should also not be disposed of in bins.
+For safety reasons, medical sharps and needles, compressed cylinders such as asthma inhalers, chemotherapy, or radiopharmaceuticals should also not be disposed of in bins.
 Medical devices such as thermometers also cannot be disposed of in the bins.
 Sites will not be held responsible for materials deposited into bins.

 What locations are suitable to host a take-back bin?